Degen-Markets/degen-markets-be/README.md

 # Degen Markets

-This repo contains the entire infrastructure for the degen markets project.
+This repo contains the entire infrastructure & BE for the degen markets project.

 ## Architecture